apeltzer/eager2-paper/content/benchmarking/benchmarking_server_environment_setup.md

 > Note that the pipeline does now allow the `--mm` parameter for
 > AdapterRemoval2, and will not be exactly comparable to paleomix

+> Memory is set to slightly less than total on system to allow buffer space.

 ```bash
 ## Important!
 Before doing this log out and log back in again WITHOUT -X in the shh command, else damageProfiler will crash!